jrwieland/F3A/README.md

 If you don't use these please adjust the main.lua file to reflect the switches you use
 ![Refresh](Screenshots/refresh.PNG)

-*6. Set 2 special functions SF63 & 64 (these adjust GV 9, which keeps track of which call list your using)*   The needs to match the LS you use advance through the calls i.e. 50 & 51
+*6. Set 4 special functions SF61 - 64 (these adjust GV 8 & 9, which keeps track of which calls and maneuver lists your using)*   They needs to match the LS you use advance through the calls i.e. 50 - 53

 ![Companion SF](Screenshots/compsf.PNG)